yyfforce/yyfforce/README.md

 ### About me

-I'm a computational physicist working on topological quantum materials, 2D systems, and emerging spintronic platforms.
+I'm a computational materials scientist working on topological quantum materials, 2D systems, and emerging spintronic platforms.
 I use and build first-principles (DFT), tight-binding, and many-body transport methods to chase a single stubborn question:

 > **Can we design materials whose electrons carry information faster, cooler, and more robustly than anything we have today?**